 You could even order a few ready meals from a more luxury shop than they are used to and get them delivered to stock up the freezer and fridge that way.
 With this present always check with the new parents which they would prefer first- if they don’t want to spend any time cooking or already have a fully stocked freezer then your gift might not be as appreciated!

 Time to relax

 How about buying a present for just the new parents to use?
-Make up a little box of goodies for a long soak in the bath such as indulgent bath oils, soothing body cream, a relaxing scented candle and a new magazine.
+Make up a little box of goodies for a long soak in the bath such as one of these pampering gift sets available from Not on the High Street.
 Make sure both parents get the chance to relax though- how about offering to babysit one night but say they can stay in and do what they want and you will take care of the baby.

 Easy nappy changes